samtech09/gosql/README.md

 ```

 ### Generate, write to `GO` code and/or JSON
-The basic flow
+The basic flow is
 - Create a cmd tool
 - Write code to build SQLs through `gosql` and export to files
-- Embed `GO` code to application
+- Embed `GO` code in application

-Create a go file either inside you application hierarchy or somewhere else, as it will be just to generate `GO` code and/JSON with SQLs.
+Create a go file either inside you application hierarchy or somewhere else, as it will be just to generate `GO` code and/JSON with SQLs, so it doesn't matter wheter you genertate it inside you application structure or somewhere else.

 Lets start with following application structure

 ```
 Gocode
     |-sqlgenerator  (folder)
-    |-sqls          (generated code will be placed here)
+    |-sqls          (folder, generated code will be placed here)
     |-main.go       (application entry point)
 ```